-Written by Robert E. Sheriff, CIH, CSP, President
+Written by Robert E. Sheriff, MS, CIH, CSP, President

 It is true that Stachybotrys chartarum, as part of its metabolic processes, produces a chemical by-product called a mycotoxin.
 But there are hundreds, thousands, perhaps even tens of thousands of other molds that produce mycotoxins.
-Mycotoxins are large molecules that do not easily become airborne, thus the only real possible exposure is ingestion such as eating grains or other foodstuff with a large growth of Stachybotrys or direct infection through an open wound.
+Mycotoxins are large molecules that do not easily become airborne, thus the only real possible exposure is ingestion such as eating grains or other foodstuffs with large growth of Stachybotrys or direct infection through an open wound.

 Why hasn’t the scientific community created a storm of protest?
 Why hasn’t the scientific community published scientific evidence to the contrary?

 Unfortunately, science does not respond well to hysteria and news coverage.
 Just as in medical testing, the process takes years – 5 or 10 or more years, to develop clear scientific evidence.
 Further, the process is expensive and there are no marketable “wonder drugs” to offer to the marketplace to offset the cost.
 Thus the government is usually the primary source of funds.
 But Stachybotrys must compete with AIDS, cancer, heart disease, pandemics, TB and a thousand other priorities for the research funds.
 The outcome of such a financial contest is pretty obvious.

 Of late, the insurance companies have had to pay the mold claims and may be a source of funds except the current trend is to exclude mold from their insurance coverages.